Shaping Up To Be A Great Scavenger Hunt

 - Tap - FREESTYLE icon

 - Tap - Photos > then tap the camera icon (Approve all popups, always pick positive choice)

-- Take picture of a shape throughout the room.
+- Take pictures of shapes throughout the room.
 (Example find a rectangle) > Use Photo.

 - Tap the green check (Upper right).

 - Repeat steps 4 & 5 until all expected shapes are captured.